Rajat117/aws-guide/CloudFormation/Overview.md

 A way for you to define the infrastructure for your application through code(basically YAML & JSON file).
-You can assign ec2 instance,security-groups & soon.., change their configuration & much more.
+You can assign ec2 instance,security-groups & so on.., change their configuration & much more.

 # Benefits
 - We can use the same template with a little bit of tweak if we wants it again.(Saves lot of time).